Ashylila/AetherLink/README.md

 2. Click **New Application** and enter a name
 3. Navigate to the **Bot** tab and click **Add Bot**
 4. Copy the **Token** (you'll need this later)
+5. Also be sure to enable the priviliged gateway intents

 ![Discord Bot Setup](image_url)